shntnu/2023_12_JUMP_data_only_vignettes/reference/01_chemical_query.md

-# Chemical Compounds in JUMP
+# Available chemicals in JUMP
 For a given compound, find its JUMP id or its most similar equivalent.
 It may take a few seconds to load.

 The similarity is calculated using the Jaccard index between the query's PubChem fingerprints and all the JUMP compounds available on PubChem.